 - Physical abuse of any person on college-owned or controlled property or at college-sponsored or supervised functions.

-- Use, possession, or distribution of narcotic or dangerous drugs, such as marijuana, steroids, or cocaine, except as expressly permitted by law.
+- Use, possession, or distribution of narcotic or dangerous drugs (including, but not limited to: marijuana, steroids, or cocaine), except as expressly permitted by law.

 - Misuse or abuse of fire safety equipment including fire alarms, smoke detectors, and fire extinguishers.

 - Violation of Campus Housing Policies.